Mark-0909/Vectraze/README.md

   <img alt="License" src="https://img.shields.io/badge/license-MIT-green">
 </p>

-Vextraze is a powerful desktop application for Windows that transforms your images into pixel art.
+Vectraze is a powerful desktop application for Windows that transforms your images into pixel art.
 Built with WPF (.NET), it provides an intuitive suite of tools perfect for creating game assets, artistic pieces, or just for fun.

 ---